A simplistic "operational" toy model of the northern Bay of Bengal

 Cyclone Sitrang occured in October 2022, about a month before the writing of this blog post.
 At the time of writing, no quality-controlled (and also no "fast-delivery") tide gauge data was available in globally accessible tide gauge databases, to our knowledge.
 To compare model results for cyclone Sitrang, we attempt to create a data processing pipeline from scratch.
 Comprehensive validation of this method is beyond the scope of this note, but a quick visual assessment can be made by comparing our low-pass filtered sensor data (SLA-LPF) with data from the Joint Archive for Sea Level (JASL, see Caldwell et al. 2015), maintained by the University of Hawaii Sea Level Center (UHSLC) .
 In addition to their "research quality" data set, UHSLC offers a "fast delivery" (here denoted as UHSLC-FAST) channel with less comprehensive quality control, but more recent data.
 At the time of writing, the research quality set contained data until 2018 at Chattogram, whereas the fast delivery resource contained data until July 2022.
 We use the fast delivery data here, keeping in mind the possibly incomplete quality control.
 Figure 15 shows sea level at Chattogram for the year 2020 from UHSLC-FAST (daily), our SLA-LPF, and UHSLC-FAST with an atmospheric pressure correction applied (henceforth UHSLC-NOPRES).
 SLA-LPF corresponds well to UHSLC-FAST, but has larger data gaps and is often shifted slightly downward compared to UHSLC-FAST.
 The data gaps may be caused by a too strict "gap-invalidation" method, i.e. we remove data points separated by more than 10 minutes from the raw data.
 While this causes gaps in the final time series, it yields sufficient data for harmonic analysis and, importantly in the context of this note, does not yield gaps during the extreme event caused by cyclone Sitrang.
 Differences in oscillations may be caused by the different number of tidal constituents used to compute the "residual" that is fed into the low-pass filter, and possibly differences in the low-pass filter itself (see section 2).
 Note also that UHSLC may have used a different instrument than we did.
 The downward shift may be present because we plot UHSLC-FAST relative to its yearly mean value, whereas SLA-LPF is plotted relative to the mean value computed by the harmonic analysis method.
 For harmonic analysis, we used sensor data from 2020/01/01 00:00 UTC to 2022/09/07 04:00 UTC, which yielded about 2.6 years of valid hourly data.
 Note that a comprehensive definition of a mean sea level serving as a tidal datum would presumably involve harmonic analysis over at least a lunar-nodal period (about 18.6 years), and this is beyond the scope of this blog post.

-Statistical metrics for the quality of SLA-LPF as compared to UHSLC-FAST can be obtained from overlapping segments of both time series.
-For the exemplary year 2020, the statistics are:
+Statistical metrics for the quality of SLA-LPF as compared to UHSLC-FAST can be obtained from overlapping segments of both time series and are shown in Table 1.

 It may be unclear how conclusive these statistics are.
 Note again that we use the fast-track (non-quality controlled) UHSLC data for comparison.
 Also, UHSLC distributes its low-pass filtered ("daily") series with a temporal resolution of one day.
 We assume that it is a subsampled version of an hourly data set, because the low-pass filter is presumably applied to an hourly time series, and digital filters typically do not alter the temporal resolution of a time series (just its spectral composition).
 For a proper comparison, it may be preferable to compare the filtered time series at their original resolution.
 Also not that the correlation has been computed by interpreting the patchy input series as one continuous time series, i.e. the end point of a continuous patch followed by a gap, and the starting point of the next continuous patch after the gap are treated as two adjacent data points.
 The quantitative implications are currently unclear to us.
 Figure 14 shows a histogram quantifying the differences between between SLA-LPF and UHSCL-FAST for overlapping daily values.
 The negative bias is related to the definition of the reference level for anomaly computation, which is chosen arbitrarily.
 The distribution is skewed and the range of differences is roughly 6 cm.